martin-kosiik/homepage/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a PhD student of economics at CERGE-EI in Prague visiting Kellogg School of Management (Northwestern University) for the fall of 2022.
+I am a PhD student of economics at [CERGE-EI](https://www.cerge-ei.cz/) in Prague visiting Kellogg School of Management (Northwestern University) for the fall semester of 2022.

 My research interests include